MEET THE TEAM

 In early 2020, Matryoshka owner Abbey Chiavario purchased a small, 960-square foot unit in a small complex within an unassuming industrial park on Nashville’s south side with her husband Jake.

-The space was originally slated to become the home base for Technico, Jake’s coffee and espresso technician business.
-On a walk early on in the pandemic, Abbey offhandedly mentioned the idea of opening a coffee shop in the front third of the unit.
-Thus, Matryoshka, the shop within the shop (like its nesting doll namesake), was born.
+The space was originally slated to become the home base for Technico, Jake’s coffee technician business.
+On a walk early in the pandemic, Abbey offhandedly mentioned the idea of opening a coffee shop in the front third of the unit.
+Thus Matryoshka, the shop within the shop (like its nesting doll namesake), was born.

-Heavily inspired by the book Joyful by Ingrid Fetell Lee — a book about how aesthetics in our environments can create tangible joy — and heavy on DIY, Abbey set out to build a coffee shop herself with the help of YouTube and online tutorials.
+Heavily inspired by the book Joyful by Ingrid Fetell Lee — a book about how aesthetics in our environments can create tangible joy — and heavy on DIY, Abbey set out to build out Matryoshka herself with the help of YouTube and online tutorials.
 She quit her long-term nannying job in August of 2021, and spent the latter half of the year documenting the process online for others to follow along.
-In December 2021, after four long months, Matryoshka officially opened its doors.
+After four long months, Matryoshka officially opened its doors on December 7, 2021.

-Since then, Matryoshka has become a beast of its own.
-Jake’s business Technico moved out in October of 2024, which led to the takeover of the entire space and creating what you now see when you walk through our front door.
-It’s a bit larger than it used to be, and while we miss the intimacy of being able to talk to every person in the cafe, we feel lucky for the extra breathing room and the folks that fill up our space.
+Since then, Matryoshka has become a world of its own.
+Technico moved out in October of 2024, which led to the takeover and expansion of the entire space — what you now see when you walk through the front door.
+While we miss the intimacy of being able to talk to every person in the cafe, we feel lucky for the extra breathing room and the extra space to let more folks in.

-Through the years, we’ve been able to make a name for ourselves as the home base for a strong community, a place that isn’t afraid to take risks, and somewhere that squashes pretension.
+Through the years, Matryoshka has been able to make a name as the home base for a strong community, silly drinks, and somewhere that squashes pretension, and we look forward to ways to continue that in our future.

 Matryoshka is queer-owned and a dedicated safe space for our LGBTQIA+ community and other minority groups and we intend to do all we can to ensure we stay that way.